backmeupplz/developerblacklist/README.md

 [LinkedIn](https://www.linkedin.com/in/pavel-kudinov-28ba6778/)

-CTO @ uKit AI, project that gathered investments from general public and scammed them by nor launching the product.
-Willingly participated in an obviously scam project.
+CTO @ uKit AI, a project that gathered investments from the general public and scammed them by nor launching the product.
+Willingly participated in an obvious scam project.

 In the blacklist because of: [uKit AI](https://medium.com/golden-borodutch/%D1%87%D0%B5%D1%81%D1%82%D0%BD%D1%8B%D0%B9-%D0%BE%D0%B1%D0%B7%D0%BE%D1%80-ico-ukit-ai-dbecd5318ad0)